dikdom/TVC-Multicart-v2/README.md

 All rights reserved.

 # About #
-The multicart is a flash storage device for the Videoton TV Computer connected to the left side expansion slot (program-module).
+The multicart is a flash storage device for the Videoton TV Computer, inserted to the left side expansion slot (program-module).
 This repository contains all the related source files to build one from scratch.

+# Structure #

+*  doc
+   Contains descriptions and help how to solder and program a module.
+   Also a short explanation the structure of the repo, Hungarian.

+*  hardware
+   Eagle source files and gerber files of the PCB.

+*  software
+   *  firmware
+      The multicart firmware source and binary, that drives the whole stuff.
+The binary is needed to build a complete multicart.
+   *  rom-builder
+      The source of the Lazarus program (Multiplatform, free pascal IDE), that aids the building of the ROM images to be written to the onboaed EEPROM chips.
+   *  tvcpla
+      The source of the pla binary generator, and the generated binary also.

 # License #